vwraith55/chat-llm/README.md

 chat> what does favfoods.html tell you?
 The favfoods.html file appears to be a webpage that lists the author's favorite foods, along with a brief description and a link to a restaurant rating app called Beli.
 The page also includes a disclaimer stating that it is not an advertisement.
 ```

-This example demonstrates ValChat navigating a personal website project by listing its files and reading HTML content to summarize the page's purpose and structure.